 No Matter what time of the year it is, it’s always Christmas at Bronner’s Christmas Wonderland.
 A trip to Bronner’s is a must when visiting Frankenmuth.
 There are decorations and ornaments for just about anything you can think of – many of which include free personalization.

-Do you have any fun day trips planned for over Spring Break?
+Do you have any ideas for fun day trips 2-5 hours from Kalamazoo?
 We’d love to hear what you have planned!
 Please leave your ideas in the comment section below.